JochemTolsma/SNA-4-Social-Scientists/docs/055-Network-Visualisation.md

 2. Improve the plot of Twittersphere in the Dutch House of Parliament:
     - Perhaps change the size of nodes based on ties that cross party boundaries?
     - Try to make a plot where information on the different layers of twitter (friendships, atmentions and retweets) are combined.
 Thus combine in one plot, or plot three networks next to each other.
 3. A good example of a bad network visualization is Smallworld \@ref(sn).
+The visualization of Smallworld should tell the story that a typical smallworld network has a relatively low density, high level of clustering and low average path length, see Chapter \@ref(socionetst).
 Make a good example of a good network visualization of Smallworld.
-Please download the igraph object [here]("smallworld.Rdata").
+Please download the igraph object of Smalworld [here](smallworld.Rdata).

 ---